 When we’re talking budget backpacking gear, I reckon a cheap tent is more than acceptable.
 A budget backpacking tent is going to cover you for most basic situations.
 Granted, this is coming from someone that usually sleeps out under the stars.

-That being said, if you’re travelling with the intent of seeing some truly epic shit (good on ya), maybe don’t skimp too hard on your tent.
+That being said, if you’re traveling with the intent of seeing some truly epic stuff (good on ya), maybe don’t skimp too hard on your tent.
 I’d miss you if you went and died from exposure.
-Who’d roll their eyes at all my bullshit talk?

 MSR Hubba Hubba NX 2

 Ahh, Hubba Hubba.
-You’re one letter away from my favourite childhood brand of bubblegum (which is probably why I always mispronounce you).
+You’re one letter away from my favorite childhood brand of bubblegum (which is probably why I always mispronounce you).

 This thing took me right down the length of New Zealand and then back up again… and then halfway down again.
-Through some real mothertrucker storms too.
+Through some real rough storms too.

 MSR is known for top-quality products (it wouldn’t be unfair to call them the Osprey of backpacking tents) and the Hubba Hubba NX may just be their magnum opus.
 It’s an excellent choice of gear for both lightweight camping and backpacking.